gmmybu/cpp_code_fragment/README.md

 when used with pointer type, later call to 'query' may cause previous returned values by 'query' invalid, use it carefully.

-but you can add life-cycle management whith an extra 'release' semantics to get more detailed control over it.
+but you can add life-cycle management whith an extra 'release' semantics to get more detailed control.